 MariMed is actively pursuing other growth opportunities to expand its asset portfolio in the hemp and cannabis industries.
-While no assurance can be given that any of these opportunities will materialize, the Company is currently in various stages of dialog to invest in or acquire several domestic and foreign entities, along with such entities' licenses, brands and operations.
+At this time, there is no assurance that any of these opportunities will materialize.

 Corporate History

 The Company was originally incorporated in the state of Delaware in January 2011 as a wholly-owned subsidiary of Worlds Inc. (formerly Worlds.com Inc.) under the name Worlds Online Inc. In May 2011, Worlds Inc. spun-off of the Company to its stockholders.
 At its inception, the Company operated online virtual environments which did not gain traction with users.